The holidays could make or break struggling stores

 But many clothing and department stores have struggled, especially those in shopping malls, some of which were already in trouble even before the coronavirus upended the retail landscape.

-Perkins expects fourth-quarter earnings for the roughly 100 chains he monitors to be down 2.1%, with mall-based retailers down nearly 30% and stores located outside of malls up 3.4%.
+Perkins expects fourth-quarter earnings for the roughly 100 chains he monitors to be down 2.1 percent, with mall-based retailers down nearly 30 percent and stores located outside of malls up 3.4 percent.
 A recent report from S&P Global highlighted seven publicly traded mall landlords who are facing a brutal winter.

 Already, more than 40 U.S. retailers have filed for Chapter 11 since the pandemic started forcing shutdowns in March.
 And more than 8,600 stores have closed this year, according to Coresight Research.
 Just in the last month, music chain Guitar Center Inc. and clothier Francesca’s Holdings Corp. filed for Chapter 11 bankruptcy.
 Meanwhile, retailers like Neiman Marcus and J.C.
 Penney that emerged from bankruptcy this past fall are looking to regain their footing.